aces/Loris-MRI/README.md

 #### 7. Verify filesystem permissions

-As a final step, ensure that permissions on /data/$projectname and /data/incoming and their subdirectories are set such that lorisadmin and the Apache linux user can read, write _and_ execute all contents.
+Ensure that permissions on /data/$projectname and /data/incoming and their subdirectories are set such that lorisadmin and the Apache linux user can read, write _and_ execute all contents.

 The following must be recursively owned by the lorisadmin user and by Apache group: